christianThardy/christianThardy.github.io/text-summarization.md

 # text summarization on complex data using transformers

+The machine learning task of summarization is to convert long text into short text.
+To do this we need to compute the probability of the text itself to get a probability of word sequences.
+Good language models allow us to generate summaries that are fluent, and to do this we must also compute the probability of the output text.

-About 2 to 3 years ago extractive summary algorithms, graph based reduction summarization and importance ranking based on engineered features were pretty popular for document summarization, but did little to give us control over the context of the predicted result, let alone handle very nuanced conditions.
-For example, they could not distill complex text down to their most basic ideas and summarize the most interesting parts where specific entities are present in a way that makes it easy for someone reading the summary to know what the document is about.
+About 2 to 3 years ago extractive summary algorithms, graph based reduction summarization and importance ranking based on engineered features were pretty popular for document summarization, but did little to give us control over the context of the predicted result, let alone handle very nuanced conditions; they could not distill complex text down to their most basic ideas and summarize the most interesting parts where specific entities are present in a way that makes it easy for someone reading the summary to know what the document is about.

 These older methods are basically compressors, all they can essentially do are delete tokens from sentences.
 This presents a problem of alignment, where labeled examples provide the data and the text, but they do not specify which parts of the text correspond to which parts of the data that are interesting for my specific task.